 An advocate (supporter) who works to solve problems between residents and nursing homes, as well as assisted living facilities.
 Long Term Care Ombudsmen - Opens in a new windowExit Disclaimer - Opens in a new window are located in every state.

 These are agencies of State governments, typically the agency that licenses health facilities within the State Health Departments.
 The Centers for Medicare and Medicaid Services has entered into agreements with these agencies, to conduct inspections) of providers and suppliers in order to determine if they comply with Medicare requirements.

 Quality Improvement Organizations

-Quality Improvement Organizations (QIOs)Globe icon - Opens in a new window assist beneficiaries with Nursing Home Quality.
+Quality Improvement Organizations (QIOs)Exit Disclaimer - Opens in a new window assist beneficiaries with Nursing Home Quality.
 A QIO is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to people with Medicare.
 QIOs are available to help beneficiaries who have questions about how to use the quality information in selecting a nursing home.